About

 There is little expert consensus on which possible risks from advanced AI are real.
 This project focuses on the prospect of extreme risks such as human extinction, especially due to uncontrollable AI.

 This project is concerned with future AI systems that could cause a global catastrophe.
 Dangerous paths seem to include language models, some bioengineering, and maybe RL agents.
-They do not include robotics, vision, image generation, narrow game-playing, medical stuff (except drug discovery), or prosaic data analysis.
+They do not include vision, image generation, narrow game-playing, medical stuff (except drug discovery), prosaic data analysis, and perhaps robotics.

 This project evaluates AI labs, not AI systems or products.
 It implies little about which current systems or products or are ‘safer’ or ‘more ethical.’
 All existing AI systems are safe in that they can’t cause a catastrophe.